sabirbagwan/sabirbagwan.github.io/_posts/2023-05-24-Regression-metrics.md

 ```
 Output: 0.2765202084983117

-Below are some Advantages and Disadvantages of Mean Squared Error

-Advantages:
+#### Advantages:

-It penalizes larger errors more heavily than smaller errors due to the squaring operation.
+1. It penalizes larger errors more heavily than smaller errors due to the squaring operation.
-It is a differentiable and convex function, which makes it easier to optimize using numerical methods.
+2. It is a differentiable and convex function, which makes it easier to optimize using numerical methods.
-It is widely used in many applications and is a standard metric for regression models.
+3. It is widely used in many applications and is a standard metric for regression models.
-It provides a measure of variance in addition to the measure of bias provided by the squared bias.
+4. It provides a measure of variance in addition to the measure of bias provided by the squared bias.

-Disadvantages:
+#### Disadvantages:

-It is highly sensitive to outliers because of the squaring operation, which can result in a large increase in the error for a single outlier.
+1. It is highly sensitive to outliers because of the squaring operation, which can result in a large increase in the error for a single outlier.
-It is not in the same units as the original target variable, which makes it difficult to interpret the error in a meaningful way.
+2. It is not in the same units as the original target variable, which makes it difficult to interpret the error in a meaningful way.
-It can be heavily influenced by large errors, which may not be representative of the overall performance of the model.
+3. It can be heavily influenced by large errors, which may not be representative of the overall performance of the model.
-It tends to prioritize accuracy over interpretability, which may not be desirable in some applications.
+4. It tends to prioritize accuracy over interpretability, which may not be desirable in some applications.

-Root Mean Squared Error (RMSE):
+### Root Mean Squared Error (RMSE):
 The RMSE is the square root of the MSE and is also a good choice for continuous numerical data.
 The formula for RMSE is:

 $$